Citrix Cloud Connector requirements

 The Citrix Cloud Connector is a component with a collection of Windows services installed on Windows Server 2012 R2 or Windows Server 2016.

-- Microsoft .NET Framework 4.5.1 or later installed
+Microsoft .NET Framework 4.7.2 or later is required.

 - Connected to a network that can contact the resources you will use in your resource location.
 For more information, see Cloud Connector Proxy and Firewall Configuration.

 - Connected to the Internet.
-For more information, see Connectivity requirements.
+For more information, see Internet Connectivity Requirements.

 Supported Active Directory functional levels

 The Citrix Cloud Connector supports the following forest and domain functional levels in Active Directory.

 |Windows Server 2008 R2||Windows Server 2008 R2||Windows Server 2008 R2, Windows Server 2012, Windows Server 2012 R2, Windows Server 2016|

 |Windows Server 2008 R2||Windows Server 2012||Windows Server 2012, Windows Server 2012 R2, Windows Server 2016|

 |Windows Server 2008 R2||Windows Server 2012 R2||Windows Server 2012 R2, Windows Server 2016|